Automating Date Fields with Scripts

 Sync dates across linked documents (e.g., PO → Invoice due dates).

-This guide walks through practical scripting examples to streamline your date management.
+This article walks through practical scripting examples to streamline your date management.

 When to Automate Date Fields